-Here is what you do not want to happen this Sunday, June 16, at 9 p.m.: You go to log in to your HBO Go or HBO Now account, totally pumped for the return of dragons, attractive men in furs, and the sight of Daenerys at her fiercest, only to be told that you can't log in.
+Here is what you do not want to happen this Sunday, March 15, at 9 p.m.: You go to log in to your HBO Go or HBO Now account, totally pumped for the Great Robot Escape, Dolores in the real world, and newcomer Caleb, played by Aaron Paul.
 Sorry, you've "exceeded the number of simultaneous streams."
-Game Of Thrones season seven will need to wait.
+Westworld season 3 will need to wait.

 If you're streaming HBO through another service such as Hulu or your Amazon Prime account, you'll face similar restrictions.
 Three devices outside of your home can view Hulu Live while only one other adult in your home can watch Amazon.

 While the ethics of sharing your password have been much debated, and even compared to that of illegal music downloads, there are also some important security factors to consider.
 Since your payment information is linked to your account, sharing log-in information with too many people could pose a serious risk, especially for a site like Amazon where someone with your password would gain access to far more than just streaming shows.

 Above all, approach sharing passwords with caution.
 You want to worry about the drama that's taking place onscreen, not off of it.
 If anything, tell your friends that can share your Westworld access, so long as they show up to your apartment (with snacks) promptly at 9 p.m. for a viewing party.